Can I apply for child support?

-What happens after I submit a Change of Assessment Form?
+What happens after I submit a Child Support Change of Assessment Form?

-A senior case review officer will review the Change of Assessment Form and will decide in respect of your application.
-A senior case review officer has broad powers to make determinations including:
+A Senior Case Review Officer will review the Child Support Change of Assessment Form and will decide in respect of your Application.
+A Senior Case Review Officer has broad powers to make determinations including:

-What can I do if I disagree with the decision following the Change of Assessment application?
+What can I do if I disagree with the decision following the Child Support Change of Assessment Application?

-A change of assessment can be appealed within 28 days of the decision being upon notification being made to the child support registrar of your objection.
-Failure to notify of your objection within this timeframe can result in a refusal of the register to consider your objection.
+A child support change of assessment can be appealed within 28 days of the decision being upon notification being made to the Child Support Registrar of your objection.
+Failure to notify of your objection within this timeframe, can result in a refusal of the Registrar to consider your objection.